Parent article: Best Beginner Guitar Lessons

 What about other TrueFire courses?

-At the time of writing this, Little Kids Rock is the only course on TrueFire that is explicitly designed for a younger audience.
+Little Kids Rock was one of the only courses on TrueFire that was explicitly designed for a younger audience, and now, even that has moved to its own site.
 That's not to say kids couldn't benefit from other courses in TrueFire's catalog, though I will caution that many of these courses are fairly advanced in their topical makeup.

 There are beginner courses that you could consider, though I haven't personally had a lot of experience with TrueFire's beginner content, simply because they're known more for their nuanced and more advanced material.